 There are various cost factors that a business owner needs to consider while installing a commercial HVAC system.
 By understanding the basic HVAC concepts, business owners can make sure that they are getting everything at the right price.

-It is also important to think from a long-term perspective when choosing the brand of the equipment and type of the system as this would help in long-term savings.
+It is also important to think from a long-term perspective when choosing the brand of equipment and type of system, as this will help with long-term savings.
 And don’t forget to always ask for the breakdown cost to better compare proposals and make an informed decision.